 Use, temporary: A temporary use is one established for a fixed period of time with the intent to discontinue such use upon the expiration of such time.
 Such uses do not involve the construction or alteration of any permanent structure.

-Variance: Permission to depart from the literal requirements of this ordinance granted pursuant to Article 4, Administration and Enforcement
+Variance: Permission to depart from the literal requirements of this ordinance.

 Vehicle Use Corridor: An area of land designated for vehicular use not specific to the property on which it is located.
 A vehicle use corridor may be a public or private servitude or right of way.

+Watershed: The total land area above a given point on a waterway that contributes runoff water to the flow at that point.

 Yard, front: A yard extending the full width of the front of a lot between the Vehicle Use Corridor and the front building line.

 Yard, rear: A yard extending the full width of the lot in the area between the rear lot line and the rear building line.